blas-lapack-rs/openblas-src/README.md

 prefix as follows: `OPENBLAS_CC`, `OPENBLAS_FC`, `OPENBLAS_HOSTCC`, and
 `OPENBLAS_TARGET`.

+## Proxy issues

+The `openblas-src` crate will detect and use proxy settings from your environment variables, such as `http_proxy` and `https_proxy` to download necessary dependencies.

 ## Contribution

 Your contribution is highly appreciated.
 Do not hesitate to open an issue or a